Let’s Get Physical: Holding On, Letting Go

 A Moment Of Pause

 Take a minute or two to really sit with your body.
 Notice how it feels, from head to toe.
-No pressure — just a gentle check-in with each part.
+No pressure, just a curious check-in with each part.

 Thinking about tension, aches, and general niggles: